gatherscript/handbook/README.md

 ## Website

 The website (especially for a web development conference) can be a fun opportunity to create something fun that uses some bleeding edge tech.
 But don't let that keep you from focusing on what really matter: the content.
 As we noted above, there should be a regular cadence at which you are sharing more and more information about the conference.
-But at the end of the day (i.e. the week before the event at the latest) your website should include at a minimum:
+But at the end of the day (i.e. the week before the event at the latest) your website should include:

 * Name of conference
 * Location of conference (including name of venue, map and directions)
-* Code of Conduct
-* Call for talks(details, speaker perks)
 * Location of accommodations (including map and directions)
 * Dates
 * Agendas for each day (including registration, meals, talks and evening events)
 * List of speakers (with photo and talk titles)
 * List of sponsors
-* List of organizers (with photo and social handles)
+* List of organizers (with photo and contact information)
+* How to purchase tickets
+* Your Code of Conduct

+Make sure your website works on phones as well as laptops & desktops--many people at the conference will be using your site.

+### Timing

+Additionally, as your conference gets closer and closer, the needs of your website audience change.

+If your conference has a Call for Proposals, people will need to know how to submit a talk and why they should think about submitting.

+Two to three months before your doors open, people are deciding if they want to attend your conference.
+They will need to see where your conference is, who is speaking, how to purchase tickets, and potentially who else is going to be there.

+Approximately 6-8 weeks before your conference, people will begin to make detailed travel arrangements (if they haven't already).
+They will need to know how to get to your venue.
+They will be looking into flights, trains, and travel by car.
+They will need to what airport to arrive at, and if they need to make connections between that airport and other travel (train, rental car, etc).
+Depending on where your conference is, you may have a little or a lot of people buying tickets to attend.

+In the week or so leading up to your conference, the most important information for participants will be getting to your venue and travel information.
+Especially if your conference is in a remote location, people will need to know what the address is, and how to get there.
+A lesser need will be schedule information.
+Some people like to plan early, and want to figure out what they will be doing.
+It's unlikely, but possible, at this point that participants will still be buying tickets.

+During the conference, the primary focus of the website is your schedule.
+People need to know what is happening, when, and where.
+Having a map of your venue on the website can be very helpful.

+### Web Team

+It's best to have multiple that are contributing to the website, but only one person that is responsible for it overall.
+You want to make sure that your website is setup so that multiple people can deploy content, whether that be via an online administration tool or other means.
+Having a staging or test environment for your website is also helpful to preview changes before pushing them to the general public.
+If you use a stage/test environment, make sure as well that multiple people can deploy to it.

+### Organizer Information

+Your organizers should have clear headshots on your website - not obscure avatars.
+Your attendees may need to find you, and knowing what you look like is very important.

+### Code of Conduct

+Make sure that your Code of Conduct is prominently displayed on your website, as well as how to report an issue.
+People will need to find this information quickly in a difficult situation, and you don't want to make a bad situation worse by making this information difficult to discover.

 ## Privacy Policy
 You should have one!